EpicStuff/konsync/CONTRIBUTION.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface.
-3. Increase the version number in `konsync/vars.py`.
+2. Increase the version number in `konsync/vars.py`.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. Introduced changes should be briefly described in `CHANGELOG.md`.
+3. Introduced changes should be briefly described in `CHANGELOG.md`.
-5. Create a pull request and wait for the response.
+4. Create a pull request and wait for the response.

 ## Code Guidelines

-1. This project uses the [PEP8](https://www.python.org/dev/peps/pep-0008/) code style.
-Your code must follow the same before you create a pull request.
-Your [PyLint](https://www.pylint.org/) score should be 10.00/10.
-You can use [black formatter](https://github.com/psf/black) to format your code quickly.
-2. Every function in your code _must_ have a docstring that follows [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-Use [Darglint](https://github.com/terrencepreilly/darglint) to double check.
+1. Use tabs
-3. Except for quotation, use single when possible
+2. Except for quotation, use single quotes when possible

 ## Code of Conduct